 The Westerfelds found CID in 2014 after reading an article in the St. Louis Post-Dispatch about its centennial celebration.
 They enrolled her in the CID school, and she began to respond almost immediately.
 Within the next three years, she received two cochlear implants.
 Her speech improved dramatically and she more than caught up to grade level with her peers who could hear.

 She graduated from CID at age 7 with a President’s Education Award for Outstanding Academic Excellence.
 Now she attends a mainstream high school near her home.
-She is a National Honor Society inductee and a Girl Scout, who continues to win awards at karate meets.
+She is a National Honor Society inductee and a Girl Scout.
 She loves to read and discuss big thoughts and ideas.